Optimised Route Planning Processes

 suggestions, and re-checking all decisions."

-"I was a complete newcomer who had never before dis-
+"I was a complete newcomer who had never before planned transport.

 Once you understand the software's functions,